How to Host a Virtual Career Fair

-As a result, many organizations are turning to virtual events to meet their recruitment needs.
+As a result, many organizations are turning to virtual events and virtual career fair platforms to meet their recruitment needs.
 Virtual career fairs had already been gaining in popularity prior to the pandemic, and they are poised for continued growth.
 Virtual career fair platforms have evolved to meet the pressing needs of today’s recruiters, and should be a component of a company’s overall recruitment strategy even beyond COVID-19.
 This step-by-step guide will share best practices for companies, universities, and organizations planning to host a virtual career fair.

 What Are Virtual Career Fairs?

 A virtual career fair is a type of recruitment event that connects employers and job candidates through an online platform.
 Virtual career fairs have many of the same recruitment advantages as in-person career fairs, such as the ability to host booths for multiple companies or recruiters in one centralized place.
 Even though virtual career fairs take place in an online environment, that doesn’t mean they need to be impersonal.
 In fact, one of the most common goals of a virtual career fair is to facilitate one-on-one conversations between recruiters and candidates.